We all would like to sell more. And this can often make us try real hard when selling when we are in front of prospects.

 A typical sales person will jump to talking about their products and company as soon they can.
 This can actually have a negative impact on your results for a couple of reasons.

-First, prospects don’t mind buying something but they never enjoy being sold to.
+First, prospects don’t mind buying something but they don’t like being sold to.
 As soon as a sales person starts talking about their products and company, the other person begins to feel like a prospect and that they are being pitched.
 This is where there guard begins to go up and that is never good.

 Another reason why this is counterproductive is that every minute that a sales person talks about their own stuff is a minute that could have been spent talking about the prospect.
 When salespeople jump to this area and primarily stay there, they miss out on great opportunities to learn more about the prospect.